The Scot will compete on the Main Tour as a professional for the first time in eight years.

 A regular commentator and pundit with the BBC and ITV as well as a global representative of Chinese pool, Hendry additionally has a love for poker – winning a silver Pokerstars trophy at a media event a number of years ago.

-But like all of the giants of sports history, Hendry wants to give it one last shot at glory while taking centre stage inside the competitive cauldron.
+But like all of the giants of sports history, Hendry wants to put his poker cards away and give it one last shot at glory while taking centre stage inside the competitive cauldron.

 WST Chairman Barry Hearn said: “I am thrilled that Stephen has decided to return to the tour.
 He is a giant of the sport and I know that all eyes will be on him every time he takes to the table in the coming months.